mattlianje/dbos4s/README.md

 ```

 ### Sleep that survives reboots
-No scheduler, no wakeup table.
 The deadline is checkpointed, so any process resumes it:
 ```scala
 import scala.concurrent.duration._